Waveguide QED toolboxes for universal quantum matter: Platform

-\textbf{The physical platform.} Our approach is based upon the unique capability of a photonic crystal waveguide (PCW) to induce strong photon-mediated forces between proximal neutral atoms and to create many-body atomic states of internal spin and external motion.
-In particular, we utilize the coupling of spin matter to atomic motion generated by ``spin-independent'' forces of the synthetic vacuum of the PCWs to mediate the underlying long-range spin-spin interactions.
+Our approach is based upon the unique capability of PCWs to induce strong photon-mediated forces between proximal neutral atoms and to create many-body states of internal spin and external motion.
+By engineering the QED vacuum of the PCW, we synthesize coherent mechanical coupling between the trapped atoms, and renormalize the atomic array into a mechanical quantum network.
+Long-range interaction of the universal Hamiltonian $\hat{H}_{\text{QMA}}=\sum_{i,j}\hat{h}_{i,j}$ is mediated through the phononic quantum channels with full control over the decompositions $\hat{h}_{i,j}$ and their connectivity $i,j$.

-As shown in Fig. \ref{fig1}, our basic building block is a system of neutral atoms strongly coupled to a GM of the 1D PCW with mode function $u_{k_0}(x)$ represented by the red line of Fig. \ref{fig1}(b), whose band edge at frequency $w_b$ is red-detuned by $\Delta_b=w-w_b>0$, so that the atomic transition frequency $w$ lies within the band gap.
-We envision that each atom is tightly localized at the antinodes of $u_{k_0}(x)$ with trap frequency $w_t$ and lattice constant $a_0$ by a nanoscopic optical potential ${V}_{\text{T}}=V_0\sin^2 k_0 x$ with a trapping field that populates a higher-order GM (blue line).
-In the Supplementary Information, we consider an example of a spin-network with Cs atoms localized along a Si$_3$N$_4$ squircle photonic crystal waveguide (SPCW), enabling highly tunable defect GMs with respect to the TE photonic band gap, and the effective mass $m_e$ and the mode area $A_{\text{eff}}$ at the band edge $k=k_0$ \cite{Lee2017}.
-As described in Refs. \cite{Douglas2015,Shi2016,Calajo2016}, a long-range spin-dependent mechanical interaction can be mediated between the two proximal atoms at sites $i,j$ by the waveguide's vacuum.
+As shown in Fig. \ref{fig1}, our basic building block is an 1D lattice of neutral atoms at positions $x_i$ strongly coupled to a dispersive PCW with mode function $u_{k_0}(x)$ represented by the red line of Fig. \ref{fig1}(b).
+The band edge at frequency $w_b$ is red-detuned by $\Delta_b=\omega-\omega_b>0$, so that the atomic transition frequency $\omega$ lies within the band gap.
+Each atom is tightly localized at the antinodes of $u_{k_0}(x)$ with trap frequency $\omega_t$ and lattice constant $a_0$ by a nanoscopic optical potential ${V}_{\text{T}}=V_0\sin^2 k_0 x$ with a trapping field at a higher-order GM (blue line).
+In Appendix \ref{Appendix_SPCWsection}, we analyze a versatile candidate structure (Silicon Nitride Squircle PCW) with highly tunable GMs in terms of TE photonic band gap, effective photon mass $m_e$ and mode area $A_{\text{eff}}$ near the band edge $k_x=k_0$ (See Fig. \ref{fig1}(b) for the band diagram). $|g\rangle$ and $|s\rangle$ are the two hyperfine ground states that define the computational basis $\mathcal{C}$ of the waveguide QED simulator, and the ground states respectively couple to excited states $|d\rangle$ and $|\overline{d}\rangle$, which will be eliminated to induce a pure mechanical coupling between the atoms.

-\textbf{Spin-independent force.} In our case, because the spin-networks are encoded by two hyperfine ground states $|g\rangle$ and $|s\rangle$, we must ensure that the motional interactions between the atoms do not depend on the spin degrees of freedom, as with trapped ions.
-To do so, a pair of fields $\Omega_{m,1},\Omega_{m,2}$ with detunings $\delta_{m,1},\delta_{m,2}$ are applied to couple the ground states $|g\rangle$ and $|s\rangle$ to the excited states $|d\rangle$ and $|\overline{d}\rangle$, respectively, as shown in the inset of Fig. \ref{fig1}(b).